Custom-Elements/glg-add-to-project/README.md

-# glg-add-to-consult
+# glg-add-to-project

-Polymer component that displays a modal dialog for adding an expert to a consultation selected by the user.
+Polymer component that displays a modal dialog for adding an expert to a project selected by the user.

 ## Developing